BendDAO/bend-gitbook-portal/highlights/48h-liquidation-protection.md

 description: Never get liquidated if you repay within 48 hours
 ---

+You can check this for an example of liquidation: https://github.com/BendDAO/bend-gitbook-portal/blob/main/faq/liquidation.md#an-example-of-liquidation

 # 48h Liquidation Protection

 #### **Never get liquidated if you repay within 48 hours**